 - How to Conduct an In-Home Trigger Assessment

 This series builds on the content presented in the 101 series.
-It is in development with our program partners, Esperanza Community Housing Corporation and Comite Civico del Valley, along with Central California Asthma Collaborative, Asthma Start, The Children's Clinic, Inland Empire Health Plan, San Francisco Department of Public Health, and Long Beach Alliance for Children with Asthma.
-This series will available in fall 2017.
+It is in development with our program partners, Esperanza Community Housing Corporation and Comite Civico del Valley, along with Central California Asthma Collaborative, Asthma Start, the Children's Clinic, Inland Empire Health Plan, San Francisco Department of Public Health, and Long Beach Alliance for Children with Asthma.
+This series will available soon.

 Asthma Management Academy - 301 Series